Healthy Homes Assessment Vogeltown

 Draught Stopping Vogeltown

-Draughts increase the likelihood of low temperatures inside households.
-A humid house is more expensive to heat, which means wasting energy and increased bills.
+Draughts increase the likelihood of less temperature in homes.
+A cold house costs more to heat, meaning wasting money and energy.

 What are unreasonable gaps and holes?

-If you can feel external air getting in, or see an unobstructed draught coming from a crack or a gap, then it’s likely to be a gap or an opening that requirements sealing in any way.
-Large cracks and gaps should be stopped permanently.
-Cracks that are greater than 3mm and let air into or out from the house need to be sealed.
-For instance, if an open fireplace isn’t in use it can cause draughts and should be blocked from.
-Landlords and property managers are accountable for making sure that draughts from the fireplace are removed whenever possible.
+If you can feel external air coming in or a clear draught from a crack or a gap, then it’s most likely a gap or hole that requirements sealing in any way.
+Cracks or gaps with large gaps must be permanently stopped.
+Gaps greater than 3mm that let air into or out within your house require sealing.
+For instance, if an open fireplace isn’t in use it could cause draughts, and should be shut off.
+Property managers and landlords are accountable for ensuring that these draughts are stopped in the maximum extent imaginable.

-You don’t need to block up intentional gaps or holes in the building.
-For instance, small gaps around doors and windows could be required to allow movement of the building when the home heats and cools, in order to let them be closed and opened instead of instead of being stuck.
-We will inspect the windows and doors during our Healthy Homes assessment of your rental property.
+You don’t require to block gaps or holes in the building.
+For example, tiny gaps around windows and doors may be required to allow for movement within the structure as the home gets warmer and cooler, so that they can still be opened and closed rather than sticking.
+We will check all windows and doors during the Healthy Homes assessment of your rental property.

 draught stopping building inspections